Thank you for reading our post, please rate this article at the end.

 4. Anti-Bug Sprays

-Permethrin lasts longer and weeks if you don’t do your laundry.
+Permethrin lasts longer and for weeks if you don’t do your laundry.
 It also carries no safety or health risk.

 5. Apply Creams